Anneleen-VA/anneleenvernaillen.com/content/me.md

 :::div{.col-left}

-### Celebrating creative individuality & expression.<br/>That’s what I like to stand for.
+### Celebrating creative individuality & expression.
+**That’s what I like to stand for.
 Anywhere.
-Anytime
+Anytime.**

 Ever since my childhood, I’ve been drawing, painting,… creating.
 For me, being creative is the expression of a process, growing, moving forward.
-It’s the oxygen for my busy mind watching, observing and learning.
+It’s **the oxygen for my busy mind** watching, observing and learning.

 :::

 :::div{.col-right}

-Finding peace of mind, I do in nature.
+Finding **peace of mind**, I do in nature.
 Starting the day walking or jogging through the fields, that’s when I reload.
-But after a period of peace and calm, I am convinced, we also have the need to push our bounderies from time to time.
+But after a period of peace and calm, I am convinced, we also have the need to **push our bounderies** from time to time.

-### And what better way than the creative way to do so
+### And what better way than the creative way to do so?!

 :::
 :::div{.col-clear}